botxboom/Blinker/README.md

 A Programming Language

 ## Features
-- It performs all the binary operations.
+- Performs all the binary operations.
 - Variable creations.
 - Error Handling.